yunyanzhao/YunyanZhao.github.io/_pages/about.md

 I am a rising fifth-year Ph.D. candidate in Developmental Psychology at the University of Notre Dame, where I work with Dr. [Jenny Padilla](https://psychology.nd.edu/people/jenny-padilla/) in the [Latino Adolescent, Siblings, and Familes Lab](https://lasflab.nd.edu/).
 My research focuses on youth development within family, cultural, and digital contexts, with particular attention to structurally disadvantaged populations.
 Methodologically, I use a range of quantitative approaches, such as structural equation modeling (SEM), latent profile analysis, and multilevel modeling.

-Prior to Notre Dame, I earned my M.A. in Developmental Psychology at the Collaborative Innovation Center of Assessment toward Basic Education Quality at Beijing Normal University.
-Under the mentorship of Dr. Fumei Chen, my work examined family dynamics in multi-child families, with a focus on sibling relationships.
+Prior to Notre Dame, I earned my M.A. in Developmental Psychology at the [Collaborative Innovation Center of Assessment toward Basic Education Quality](https://cicabeq.bnu.edu.cn/) at Beijing Normal University.
+Under the mentorship of [Dr. Fumei Chen](https://cicabeq.bnu.edu.cn/zjtd/zjtd_zjtd/C/1603dcc41d19447494d6d9433345b36a.htm), my work examined family dynamics in multi-child families, with a focus on sibling relationships.
 During this time, I also developed an interest in advanced quantitative methods, particularly person-centered approaches.

-I completed my undergraduate studies at Central China Normal University, where I began my research training in developmental psychology and digital media in my sophomore year by joining Dr. Xiaojun Sun’s lab.
+I completed my undergraduate studies at Central China Normal University.
+In my sophomore year, I began my research training in developmental psychology and digital media  by joining Dr. [Xiaojun Sun](https://psych.ccnu.edu.cn/info/1132/5163.htm)’s lab.
 There, I conducted my first research project on social media appearance comparison through an undergraduate research grant, and completed my thesis on passive social media use and body image among college women.

-Prior to that, I completed my undergraduate studies at Central China Normal University, where I began my research journey on digital media and development in supphomore year by joining in Dr. Xiaojun Sun’s lab.
-There I conducted an research, along with a thesis on passive social media use and body image among college women.

 Current project
 ======